 Far and away, the most important aspect to selling your home is price.
 Simply stated, if the price is not right then buyers won't even consider your property.
 This is the point where having a savvy Realtor® on your team really pays off.
 They know the market, the area and can correctly evaluation the current condtion of your home.

 You shouldn't just consider comparable properties that have sold, but also what's currently on the market.
 Which areas are hot?
 Which are over-stocked?

 There are a dozen important factors to consider when determining the appropriate price.
 In the end, a good Louisville real estate agent will set an appropriate price range for you and then ask you to select the Asking Price.
 It's very important that you feel comfortable with the price.
-Even though you can always lower your price in the future, new listings get the most attention in the first couple of weeks after they first enter the market.
+Even though you can always lower your price in the future, new listings get the lion's share of attention in the first two weeks after being listed.

 If you can avoid these pitfalls, I believe you'll find yourself ahead of the game and well on your way to selling your property.
 If I can help, please contact me.